rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Some PLs (Haskell is a good example of this) suffer from what some people call the _Lisp curse_.
 Instead of using established libraries one-off tools are often created.
 It is interesting why this happens and what to do about it.
 Could love of abstractions be causing it?
 Is writing it from scratch a lower cognitive effort than learning and applying an existing solution?
+The end result, obviously, increases the cognitive load.

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.
 Cognitive load is greatly impacted by turn over rates, switching of code ownership, and by installed processes.